Budget categories and fiscal policies

 - Emergency and/or first aid kits and kit refills

-- Office supplies (purchased for outdoor school) (e.g. write-in-the-rain paper)
+- Office supplies used specifically for outdoor school (e.g., Rite in the Rain paper)

 - Direct mail/postage (purchased for outdoor school)